-The project also includes building three new commuter train stations in Kallhäll, Barkarby and Sundbyberg, replacing existing commuter train stations.
+The project also includes building four new commuter train stations in Kallhäll, Barkarby, Sundbyberg and Huvudsta.
 They will be well-lit and safe and have smoother interchanges to bus routes and metro lines.
 We are also building bridges for cars, bikes and pedestrians.

-The Mälaren Line Project + the Stockholm City Line make room for more trains
+The Mälaren Line Project and the Stockholm City Line make room for more trains

 At Tomteboda, the Mälaren Line and the Stockholm City Line connect to each other.
 Commuter trains from the Mälaren Line (Bålsta branch) and also from the Märsta branch will be routed through the Stockholm City Line's new commuter train tunnel to central Stockholm.
 Other trains will continue to operate on the existing tracks to Stockholm Central Station.
 This frees up space on the existing tracks through Stockholm, and the number of trains passing through the city can be doubled.